AlparslanErol/Web_Scraping_Assignments/README.md

 ### Folder ``02``
 In this folder, you can find the first assignment of the course which is ``Exercises in HTML parsing`` and my solutions.
-There are 2 main exercise in this assignment,
+There are 2 main exercises in this assignment,
 1.  **Totally Normal Gifts - Easy**\
 In this task ``pythonscraping.com``: http://www.pythonscraping.com/pages/page3.html page is used to scrap data.
 You can find the exact definitions of tasks: